alexandrainst/danlp/docs/docs/tasks/dependency.md

 | ----- | --------- | ------ | ----- | --------------------------  |
 | SpaCy | 91.32     | 91.79  | 91.56 | 240                         |

+*Sentences per second is based on a Macbook Pro with Apple M1 chip.